aptalca/docker-rdp-boinc/README.md

 BOINC manager and client for unRaid

 BOINC lets you contribute computing power on your home PC to projects doing research in many scientific areas.
 You can contribute to a single project, or to any combination of them.
-RDP-Boinc is a docker for the BOINC manager and client that can be accessed through RDP.
+RDP-Boinc is a docker for the BOINC manager and client that can be accessed through a web based ui.

 Installation: